 It features a ‘Nanofeel’ lining which has been silver-ion treated, and the electronics for the tech’ lives in the aero hump.
 If you do set the system off it’ll need to be recharged.
 But, don’t fall-over and then try and say it went off by itself, the GPS unit already caught one wearer out who’d tried to claim that!
 Available in sizes 44-60.

 Alpinestars GP Tech V2 | *Suit £1,599.99 / Airbag – £TBC

 The other airbag entrant here is, unsurprisingly, from Alpinestars who (along with Dainese) have been pioneering the technology in racing circles for the last few years.
 So these two have stolen a march on the rest of the pack.
 The suit screams pukka race cred, with an LCD sleeve display for airbag status, an overall construction of premium kangaroo/bovine leather and CE approved armour right where you want it.
 It features ergonomically engineered ‘Arshield’ reinforcements on the knees and sleeves, a waterproof internal pocket for your phone or wallet, and its ventilated aero hump has been redesigned for better slippage, and to hold a hydration system.
 Its price point isn’t too hard to swallow either, given the technology on offer.
 Available in sizes 44-58.

 Buy now GP Tech V2

 *Prices noted are based on S or RRPs provided by manufacturers or their importers.
-Prices may be more or less (considerably less in some instances, check some links!) depending on the individual retailers.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Prices may be more or less (considerably less in some instances, check some links!) depending on the individual retailers.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.